-The resource headlines which begin with "Subpart" specifically related to the Food Safety Modernization Act (FSMA) Produce Safety Rule subparts.
-However, even if your farm is not covered under the Produce Safety Rule, you will still find these resources useful to grow produce safety, increase efficiency, and improve work flow on your farm.
+The resource headings which reference a "Subpart" related to the Food Safety Modernization Act (FSMA) Produce Safety Rule .
+Even if your farm is not covered under the Produce Safety Rule, you will still find these resources useful to grow produce safety, increase efficiency, and improve work flow on your farm.

 Is your farm exempt from the Food Safety Modernization Act (FSMA) Produce Safety Rule?

 Enroll in the Vermont Agency of Agriculture, Food & Markets' Vermont Produce Portal today!

 We encourage all Vermont farms that grow, harvest, pack, or hold produce to enroll in the Vermont Produce Portal.
 After enrolling, Produce Program staff will help you determine whether your farm is covered under the FSMA Produce Safety Rule and understand your farm's requirements.
 You will also be able to access the following resources:

 - The opportunity to request an On-Farm Readiness Review